Fly Fishing Techniques

 The downstream dry-fly method is especially useful for fishing adult caddisfly imitations.
 Caddis often skitter and twitch on the water's surface and this method allows you to manipulate the fly by tightening the line briefly to imitate the movement of the natural.

 Unfortunately, when you use the downstream method, it's sometimes difficult to set the hook when the fish takes.
 The striking motion can pull the fly out of the fish's mouth.
 Wait until the fish takes the fly and turns down before you set the hook.
 The technique requires restraint.

+- Use the right tackle.
 Dry-fly fishing is usually done best with fly lines of 6-weight and lighter.
 These lines land gently and reduce the chance of frightening fish, and rods designed to cast them have softer tips than rods designed for heavier lines.
 The softer tips cushion the lift on the fine fly tippets you use when fishing small dry flies.
 (Casting large hair bugs for bass requires an 8-weight outfit.)

 - Select an appropriate fly.
 If fish are rising, you must determine what they are eating.
 Put your nose down near the water, take a good look, and try to catch a sample of the insect or insects floating on the surface.
 A small aquarium net makes it easy.
 Choose a fly from your box that is similar in size, shape, and color (in that order) and tie it on your fly leader or fly tippet.

 - Pick a target (a surface-feeding fish).
 Remember that obstructions in the stream can cause the currents to swirl and change direction.
 The fish face into these swirling currents, which are not necessarily from upstream.
 In this situation, cast so the fly lands where it can float toward the fish's head first.
 Wind can also blow a fly into the fish's view.